RANDOM QUILTS IN UNEXPECTED PLACES

-And let’s face it, I am always excited to see quilts, talk quilts, and make quilts.
+And as we all know, I am always excited to see quilts, talk quilts, and make quilts.

 I have traveled to Maine annually for many years – the scenery is beautiful and I get together with a group of friends for a quilt retreat.
 We have way too much fun sewing, visiting, and eating too much but it’s such a great time.
 It’s a time away from jobs and normal day to day stress to just enjoy quilting and good friends.

-But I also spend several days down in the Rockland, Maine area just enjoying the lighthouses, the used book stores, the wonderful scenery, the great food, and the slower pace.
+But I also spend several days in the Rockland area just enjoying the lighthouses, the used book stores, the wonderful scenery, the great food, and the slower pace.

 Below are some quilts I have found while in Maine in places I would never have expected to find quilts:

 The Lighthouse Museum

 The Lighthouse Museum in Rockland, ME has these two wonderful quilts https://www.mainelighthousemuseum.org/

 How about the US Post Office in Round Pond, ME?
 Yes this lovely sampler quilt featuring blocks that have to do with coastal Maine is hanging in the lobby:

 The museum and gift shop at Marshall Point Light in Pt.
 Clyde, ME has these two beauties hanging up.
 I love the pebble fabric that is around all the counted cross stitched blocks. https://www.marshallpoint.org/

 The next time you are out and about or on a trip, look around for those random quilts in unexpected places.
 You might be surprised where quilts hang out.